Vaccination status is dealbreaker

 Dear Tired: Based on the sheer volume of questions similar to yours, it has become increasingly obvious to me that many people are using the vaccination question as a way to finally stop spending time with people they don’t like.

-I’m assuming that everyone in your household is vaccinated, and infer that if you had a very close friend or family member you actually wanted to spend time with, their vaccination status might not be a deal-breaker.

-It doesn’t seem to have occurred to you that this couple does not have the means to host you, or that they might be embarrassed by their home, as compared with yours.
+It doesn’t seem to have occurred to you that this couple does not have the means to host you – or that they might be embarrassed by their home, as compared to yours.

 In healthy times, if your wife enjoys her sister’s visits, then she should continue to welcome her sister and brother-in-law for their annual vacation.
-These visits should not last for more than five days or so.
+These visits should not last for more than five days or so, and they should continue on into the future for as long as your wife wants.

-The Centers for Disease Control and Prevention guidelines as of May 19 state: “Fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by ... laws, rules, and regulations.”
-The activities include visits with unvaccinated people.”

-Your unvaccinated in-laws will not be able to travel by plane without wearing a mask, so their refusal to comply might relieve you of hosting duties this year.

-Their annual visit might also be a good time for you to take a solo trip.
+Their annual visit might be a good time for you to take a solo trip of your own.

+The CDC guidelines currently state: “Vaccinated people may visit with unvaccinated people (including children) from a single household who are at low risk for severe COVID-19 disease indoors without wearing masks or physical distancing.”

+I infer that if you had a very close friend or family member whom you actually wanted to spend time with, their vaccination status might not be a dealbreaker.

 Dear Amy: I am a 26-year-old man.